 - When you add the dry ingredients into the mixing bowl, lightly toss them together on top of the wet mixture before fully incorporating them into the batter.
 And as always, be sure not to over mix.

 - Although I used dark chocolate in these cookies, you can use milk chocolate, semi-sweet chocolate, or even a combination of both.

-I like to top each cookie with a few extra chocolate chunks before baking.
+Pro Tip: I like to top all of the cookie dough balls with a few extra chocolate chunks before baking.
 Too much chocolate…?
 NEVER.
 I used Extra Dark Chocolate for these cookies, but like I said earlier, you can use milk chocolate or semi-sweet chocolate if you prefer.
+Or use chocolate chips!